-Current Regular Admission Criteria Proposed Regular Admission Criteria A baccalaureate degree from an accredited college or university.
+Current Regular Admission Criteria Proposed Regular Admission Criteria 1.
+A baccalaureate degree from an accredited college or university.
 1. No change 2.
-Grade Point Average (GPA) of 3.0 in the last 60 credit hours 2.
-No change Graduate Record Examination (GRE) scores at average percentile or better 3.
-Graduate Record Examination (GRE) scores at average percentile or betterA resume showing professional work experience, including undergraduate internships 4.
-Three letters of recommendation: two letters from persons who know the applicant's academic preparation and one letter from a professional working in the field of criminal justice 4.
+Grade Point Average (GPA) of3.0 in the last 60 credit hours 2.
+No change 3.
+Graduate Record Examination (GRE) scores at average percentile or better 3.
+Graduate Record Examination (GRE) scores at average percentile or better A resume showing professional work experience, including undergraduate internships

+4. Three letters of recommendation: two letters from persons who know the applicant's academic preparation and one letter from a professional working in the field of criminal justice 4.
 Three letters of recommendation: two letters from persons who know the applicant's academic preparation and one letter from a professional working in the field of criminal justice.
 A 3-page essay that explains who you are and how you would bring about positive social change to the country.
 Describe yourself, your motivations for pursuing the M.S. program, and your expectations of the program.
 Discuss relevant past experiences, such as your education, jobs, community activities, leadership roles, awards, and honors.
 Write about how these experiences have shaped you and prepared you for the M.S. program.
-Describe the positive social change you want to contribute to society with an M.S. degree from U. T. Permian Basin.

-Current Conditional Admission Criteria Proposed Conditional Admission Criteria A baccalaureate degree from an accredited college or university.
-No change Grade Point Average (GPA) below 3.0- 1.75 in the last 60 credit hours 2.
-Grade Point Average (GPA) below 3.0- 2.75 between 2.75 and 2.99 in the last 60 credit hours 3.
-Minimum combined verbal and quantitative Graduate Record Examination (GRE) of 287 3.
-Minimum combined verbal and quantitative Graduate Record Examination (GRE) of 287 4.
-Three letters of recommendation: two letters from persons who know the applicant's academic preparation and one letter from a professional working in the field of criminal justice.
-4. 3.
-No change 4.
-A resume showing professional work experience 5.
-A 3-page essay that explains who you are and how you would bring about positive social change to the country.
+Describe the positive social change you want to contribute to society with an M.S. degree from U. T. Current Conditional Admission Permian Basin.
+Proposed Conditional Admission Criteria Criteria Criteria 1.
+A baccalaureate degree from an accredited college or university.
+Criteria No change 1.
+A baccalaureate degree from an A baccalaureate degree from an accredited college or university.
+Grade Point Average (GPA) below 3.0-2.75 in the last 60 credit No change 2.
+Grade Point Average (GPA) below 3.0-2.75 between 2.75 and A baccalaureate degree from an accredited college or university.
+Grade Point Average (GPA) below 3.0-2.75 in the last 60 credit hours Minimum combined verbal and quantitative Graduate Record No change 2.
+Grade Point Average (GPA) below 3.0-2.75 between 2.75 and 2.99 in the last 60 credit hours 3.
+Minimum combined verbal and quantitative Graduate Record

+5. A 3-page essay that explains who you are and how you would bring about positive social change to the country.
 Describe yourself, your motivations for pursuing the M.S. program, and your expectations of the program.
 Discuss relevant past experiences, such as your education, jobs, community activities, leadership roles, awards, and honors.
 Write about how these experiences have shaped you and prepared you for the M.S. program.
 Describe the positive social change you want to contribute to society with an M.S. degree from U. T. Permian Basin.
-6. Three years or more of employment experience, or other qualifications in the criminal justice field, including government, private, non-governmental, and non-profit organizations.
+6. Three years or more of employment experience, or other gualifications in the criminal justice field, including government, private, non-governmental, and non-profit organizations.